 50. Please provide a list of any unresolved policy issues with regard to the licensing of SMRs.

 Please include an approximate date for when each issue was first raised, any actions taken or planned to resolve the issue, the milestone scheduled for resolution, and the projected date for resolution.

-Issue Title/Applicability Status References I. Appropriate Source In the December 29, 2011, memorandum to the Term, Dose Commission, the staff stated it would remain Staff Draft Calculations, and engaged with SMR stakeholders regarding White Paper Siting for SMRs applications of mechanistic source term (MST) (11/29/17) methods, review of pre-application white papers Applicability: SMRs and and topical reports it receives from potential SECY-16-0012 non-LWRs SMR applicants concerning source term issues (02/07/16) that discuss design-specific proposals to address MST, and considerations of research Commission and development in this area.
-If necessary, the Memo staff would propose revised review guidance or (06/20/14) regulations, or propose new guidance to support reviews of SMRs.
-Commission Memo In Commission memoranda dated May 30, (05/30/13) 2013, and June 20, 2014, the staff provided O and the state updates on interactions with DOE and nuclear Commission industry organizations regarding MST.
-On Memo February 7, 2016, the staff provided the (12/29/11) Commission SECY-16-0012, which addressed this item.
+Issue Title/Applicability Status References I. Appropriate Source Term, Dose Calculations, and Siting for SMRs Applicability: SMRs and non-LWRs In the December 29, 2011, memorandum to the Commission, the staff stated it would remain engaged with SMR stakeholders regarding applications of mechanistic source term (MST) methods, review of pre-application white papers and topical reports it receives from potential SMR applicants concerning source term issues that discuss design-specific proposals to address MST, and considerations of research and development in this area.
+If necessary, the staff would propose revised review guidance or regulations, or propose new guidance to support reviews of SMRs.
+In Commission memoranda dated May 30, 2013, and June 20, 2014, the staff provided updates on interactions with DOE and nuclear industry organizations regarding MST.
+On February 7, 2016, the staff provided the Commission SECY-16-0012, which addressed this item.
 The paper concluded that (1) SMR and non-LWR applicants can employ modern analysis tools to demonstrate quantitatively the safety features of those designs, and (2) MST analysis methods can also be used by applicants to demonstrate the ability of the enhanced safety features of plant designs to mitigate accident releases, allow future COL applicants to consider reduced distances to Exclusion Area Boundaries and Low Population Zones and potentially increase proximity to population centers.
+Disposition: The staff continues to engage with interested stakeholders on this issue.
+The staff developed a draft white paper summarizing the assessment of current siting regulations, guidance, and Commission policy and Staff Draft White Paper (11/29/17) SECY-16-0012 (02/07/16) Commission Memo (06/20/14) Commission Memo (05/30/13) Commission Memo (12/29/11)